-And while it may be true that these two factors are detrimental to the success of an athletic website, getting the right formula can be pretty hard — especially for those with little to no prior knowledge to athlete web design.
+And while it may be true that these two factors are detrimental to the success of an athletic website, getting the right formula can be pretty hard — especially for those with little to no prior knowledge of athlete web design.

 With this in mind, Creatitive has listed nine of the greatest websites that carry top athlete website design!
 Learn from the best and see what makes these websites great!

 LeBron leads the pack in athlete personal websites with his minimalist design.
-It opens with a clean homepage that offers an easy to navigate menu.
+It opens with a clean homepage that offers an easy-to-navigate menu.

 And unlike many professional athletes, he has several sub-brands beneath his core LeBron James personality.
 Each is presented on its own page and he links to his social media accounts to make it easy for fans to connect.